openstack/networking-sfc/README.rst

 chain but the network uses a hashing algorithm to distribute different flows across multiple VMs at each hop.

+This is an initial release, feedback is requested from users and the API may evolve based on that feedback.

 * Free software: Apache license
 * Source: http://git.openstack.org/cgit/openstack/networking-sfc
 * Overview: https://launchpad.net/networking-sfc